crhansbury/vopmembership/README.md

 * output to a master spreadsheet of all members
     * 2 sheets: active members, inactive members
 * be able to edit members in existing db
-* print a nametag with name, section, and pronouns
-* print a label sheet with member ID
 * email new member welcome packet
 * send out an email each semester prompting existing members for information updates
 * lock application behind a username and password

 ### Future goals:
+* print a nametag with name, section, and pronouns (UPDATE 5/10/23)
+* print a label sheet with member ID (UPDATE 5/10/23)
 * GUI front-end for user input
 * integrate with google api to output to google drive/sheets
 * accept user input with google forms to allow for registration individually